 After writing about Forestry as a good alternative a couple of months ago, I wanted to focus in on one particular branch (pardon the pun) of forestry investment – Bamboo.

 Why is Bamboo Different?

-Forestry is a great investment that beats inflation, has a green halo and is supported by the worlds growing demand for timber.
+Forestry is a great investment that beats inflation while granting access to get hard money, has a green halo and is supported by the worlds growing demand for timber.
 The problem is that by its very nature, forestry is just about the most illiquid investment you can make.
 Investors may see interim returns when plantations are thinned, but the real profit is once the fully mature trees are harvested – which can be 10 or 15 years after the initial investment.

 Bamboo is different.
 Technically it’s not in fact a tree, it’s a grass.
 It can reach its full height in just one year and reach full maturity within four.
 In the right conditions, its growth can surge 100cm a day!
 And by using the correct harvesting techniques, growth of the plant is further stimulated, enabling bamboo to produce up to twenty times more timber per hectare then a single rotation of common plantation trees.

 Basically, as it is very fast growing it can offer investors returns at a much earlier stage than other forestry investments.